 Now that we have the entire algorithm, rules of entry, exit and continuation trading out of the way let’s move onto some of the additional filters you will check first before you enter the trades.

 The first thing you will check each trading day will be the $EVZ level.
-You need a closing level of 8 from the previous trading day to determine your trading strategy for the trade.
+You need a closing level of 8 (now changed to 7) from the previous trading day to determine your trading strategy for the trade.

 The $EVZ level is signaling how much currency volatility there is in the marketplace.
 That means are people buying/selling currency enough in the world to support a trend.
 If people are selling equities and buying precious metals they are going to need to exchange currencies to make this happen.